-San Ignacio is the day trip mecca of Belize – check out our San Ignacio Budget Travel Guide and find out what tours are available as well as information on attractions, food, accommodation & transport.
+San Ignacio, Belize is the ultimate day trip mecca – check out our Budget Travel Guide and find out what tours are available as well as information on attractions, food, accommodation & transport.

-San Ignacio is a small town on the west bank of the Bacal River, in the Cayo district of Belize – its twin town Santa Elena lies on the east bank.
+San Ignacio, Belize is a small town on the west bank of the Bacal River, in the Cayo district– its twin town Santa Elena lies on the east bank.